Low-Complexity Acoustic Echo Cancellation with Neural Kalman Filtering: Conclusions

 \section{Conclusions}

 In this paper, we propose a new linear AEC framework based on Kalman filtering and neural networks.
 It significantly improves the performance of the Kalman filters while keeps a very small model size and fast inference speed, which is feasible to be adopted in the low-resource applications.
 For future work, we will further investigate better architecture for modeling the Kalman gain and extend the proposed method to multi-channel and non-linear echo cancellation.
-In addition, combining the NKF with a residual echo suppression network may further improve the AEC results.